Rigoberta Bandini: Style

 The music of Rigoberta Bandini draws on many feminist influences, heard overtly in "Perra" and "Ay mamá".
 Ribó has said that, in her songwriting, she enjoys lyrics that have humour and entertain her.

 Clash described a live set by the group as "high-energy chaos", noting that the music drew on genres including flamenco, synth-pop, and rap.
 Eurovision Song Contest music website Wiwibloggs described the group's musical style as a fusion of harmonic choral elements and electropop.
 Hot Press compared the group's sound to Pet Shop Boys, Peaches, Celine Dion and Pussy Riot.

 In terms of live performance, Clash noted that the music is elevated by the energy of the group.
 It praised their ability to all be dancing energetically and at the same time "maintain their ABBA-like harmonies".
-At concerts, Ribó characteristically wears her old school uniform from the Col·legi de les Teresianes, with Memé in a similar outfit and Navarro and Barenys dressed as "computer nerd cool".
-Time Out Barcelona described the Rigoberta Bandini performance at Primavera Sound 2022 as a variety show or a party, as space was given for Navarro to add some stand-up comedy and for Memé to take more of a spotlight.
+La Vanguardia compared the performance style to having a party on stage; Time Out Barcelona described the Rigoberta Bandini performance at Primavera Sound 2022 as a variety show or a party, as space was given for Navarro to add some stand-up comedy and for Memé to take more of a spotlight.
+Iconic to their concerts, Ribó would characteristically wear her old school uniform from the Col·legi de les Teresianes, with Memé in a similar outfit and Navarro and Barenys dressed as "computer nerd cool".

+The cover art of Rigoberta Bandini singles always features a box frame with the name of the song and the artist repeated around it.